-If to compare dtsiPBC with the classical SPAs MTIPP, PEPA and EMPA, the first main difference between them comes from PBC, since dtsiPBC is based on this calculus: all algebraic operations and a notion of multiaction are inherited from PBC.
+If we compare dtsiPBC with the classical SPAs MTIPP, PEPA and EMPA, the first main difference between them comes from PBC, since dtsiPBC is based on this calculus: all algebraic operations and a notion of multiaction are inherited from PBC.
 The second main difference is discrete probabilities of activities induced by the discrete time approach, whereas action rates are used in the standard SPAs with continuous time.
 As a consequence, dtsiPBC has a non-interleaving step operational semantics.
 This is in contrast to the classical SPAs, where concurrency is modeled by interleaving because of the continuous probability distributions of action delays and the race condition applied when several actions can be executed in a state.
 The third main difference is immediate multiactions.
 The salient point of dtsiPBC is a combination of immediate multiactions, discrete stochastic time and step semantics in an SPA.
+Thus, the main contributions of the paper are the following.